Created Actionable Enterprise Architecture Program that transformed EA at DOI

 - CPIC, C&A, PIA, and EA scorecards rated higher due to implementing best practices, including process, facilitation, advisory, and information management techniques.

-- DOI was recognized as a federal leader in enterprise architecture and performed dozens of knowledge exchange with other agencies and countries
+- DOI was recognized as a federal leader in enterprise architecture.
+They also performed dozens of knowledge exchange with other agencies and countries

 - Received the ‘Excellence in Enterprise Architecture’ award by the E-Gov Institute in September 2004 and September 2006